1 9 8 7 – 1 9 9 3 (UK)

 Going Live! took over from Saturday Superstore in 1987.
 Phillip Schofield, who had established himself as an accomplished and popular presenter on Children’s BBC with his sunny, boy-next-door personality, joined Sarah Greene as co-presenter.

 Schofield had his own comic sidekick, squeaky glove puppet Gordon the Gopher.

-The 3-hour programme followed the basic Swap Shop formula: it was broadcast live with phone-in’s, guests, pop music (a lot more than in the early days of Swap Shop), competitions and children in the studio.
+The 3-hour programme followed the basic Swap Shop formula: it was broadcast live from Studio 7 at BBC TV Centre with phone-in’s, guests, pop music (a lot more than in the early days of Swap Shop), competitions and children in the studio.

 A comedy element was introduced with Trevor Neal and Simon Hickson, who were encouraged to create short sketches to punctuate the show.
 Characters like the wheeling-and-dealing bouffant-haired Sister Brothers, spandex-clad rave freak Moon Monkey and the folk duo The Singing Corner (inviting viewers to ‘swing your pants’) built a cult following.

 There was also a definite move to include more serious items and to involve children as much as possible in the programme.
 In earlier shows, the children – particularly those in the studio – had sometimes seemed more like set dressing than real people.

 New items such as ‘Soap Box’ in which children spoke out on issues, or ‘All About Me’, a strand in which children (often disadvantaged and/or disabled) talked about their lives in video diaries, were introduced.

 ‘Growing Pains’, hosted by Phillip Hodson, the agony uncle, allowed the programme to deal with subjects as difficult as eating disorders, child abuse and AIDS.